bamos/bamos.github.io/_posts/2014-10-26-preventing-passive-voice-latex.md

 I've updated the [Makefile's][make] in my [latex-templates project][lt] to use `write-good` and refuse to build documents containing passive voice.
+I see forcing the active voice in LaTeX document as using the `-Werror` flag in C and C++ programs.
 All other messages are output as warnings after building.

 The following snippet is a Makefile from my latex-templates project with this behavior, which also uses [latexmk][lm] to build the document.
 This includes false positives from LaTeX commands such as `\huge`,